Code-Institute-Submissions/artontray-PROJECT4/README.md

 - [HTML Validation](https://validator.w3.org/) to validate HTML code validation
 - [VSCode](https://code.visualstudio.com/) to create the Models Graph of the app
 - [a11y Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/) to test color contrast on the App
-- [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/)to test performance of the App.
+- [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) to test performance of the App.
 - [GitBash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) - Terminal in [Gitpod](https://www.gitpod.io) to push commits to GitHub.